genelkim/ulf-website/_posts/2019-01-08-ulf-intro-1-introduction-to-ulf-type-structure.md

-will have certain essential commonalities, namely, means to express predication, truth-functional and other connectives, generalized quantifiers, predicate and sentence modification, predicate and sentence reification, implicit and explicit reference to events/ situations, comparatives, and a few other devices.
+will have certain essential commonalities, namely, means to express predication, truth-functional and other connectives, generalized quantifiers, predicate and sentence modification, predicate and sentence reification, implicit and explicit reference to events/situations, comparatives, and a few other devices.
 Surface order is less important than these semantic commonalities.
 Second, we do think that sentence meanings should be factored into (as far as possible) minimal, separately usable, canonical propositions.
 This